amasoft-dr/cabinets-react.js/README.md

 render(<App />, document.querySelector("#react-root") );
 ```

-1.- Importing **StateProvider** from *cabinets-react*.
-Now all your components
-    has access to the *counterStore*.
+1. Importing **StateProvider** from *cabinets-react*.
+Now all your components have access to the *counterStore*.

-2.- Importing the *counterStore* The store we created for this example.
+2. Importing the *counterStore* The store we created for this example.

-3.- Importing the component that uses Cabinets to store its Global State.
+3. Importing the component that uses Cabinets to store its Global State.

 Let's see the code for **Counter.js** component.